 Our Constitution is an extraordinary example of how the scientific method can be applied to governance.
 But we have clearly failed to enforce it properly, starting with separation of church and state.

-Our first action as Scientific Rebels is to take the bold step that has eluded previous generations.
+In this, the Scientific Revolution fell short.
 The reason for separating church from state is that faith is not fact.
 Decisions at every level of government must be based on facts, data, and evidence – not supernatural speculation.

 This acknowledgement does not imply that any religion is false, for we can no more prove that God does not exist than we can that God exists.
 Nor does it diminish an individual’s religious freedom.